 For countries or areas with at least two data points, interpolation or extrapolation was used to estimate the migrant stock for the four reference years.
 For the total migrant stock, estimates were also adjusted on the basis of other relevant information, including the estimated size of the total population in the country of destination based on the World Population Prospects: The 2013 Revision.
-For the origin of international migrants, estimates were also adjusted on the basis of other relevant information, including the overall size and growth rate of the migrant stock in the country of destination and the growth rates of migrant stock by origin in the relevant major area or region of destination.
+In relation to the age of international migrants, the estimation method took into consideration the change in the size of the migrant stock, the ageing of the migrant stock, the age distribution of newly arriving and departing migrants, and the age distribution of the total population in the country of destination based on the World Population Prospects: The 2013 Revision.
+Certain variations in these assumptions have been applied for specific groups, such as refugees who tend to be younger than other international migrants.